 \subsection{Transient cavity spectroscopy with classical optics}

 Let's begin by laying out how a simple transient pump-probe cavity transmission measurement proceeds.
-Consider an intracavity molecular ensemble with an absorption transition centered at $\tilde\nu_0$ resonantly coupled to a longitudinal FP cavity mode.
-We excite this system along the longitudinal cavity axis with a pump pulse at time $\tau_1$ that features a broadband spectrum $I_0(\tilde\nu)$.
-We then record a transmission spectrum with a second probe pulse at time $\tau_2 > \tau_1$, featuring the same broadband spectrum.
-We can break the light-matter feedback during this experiment into the following steps: \begin{enumerate}
+Consider an intracavity molecular ensemble with an absorption transition centered at $\tilde\nu_0$ resonantly coupled to an FP cavity mode.
+We excite this system along the longitudinal cavity axis at time $\tau_1$ with a broadband pump pulse with spectrum $I_0(\tilde\nu)$.
+We then record a transmission spectrum at some later time $\tau_2 > \tau_1$ with a probe pulse that features the same broadband spectrum as the pump.
+We can break the light-matter feedback during this experiment up into the following steps: \begin{enumerate}

-\item \textbf{\textit{The pump light undergoes optical filtering.}} When incident broadband pump light impinges on the cavity at time $\tau_1$, it is optically filtered by the initial cavity transmission spectrum $I_T(\tilde\nu, \tau_1)/I_0(\tilde\nu)$, calculated using the expression in Table \ref{tab:table1}.
-The pump pulse drives a corresponding intracavity field with intensity $I_C(\tilde\nu, \tau_1)/I_0(\tilde\nu)$.
-Regions of the pump spectrum that are resonant with cavity transmission windows experience cavity-enhancement, while off-resonant frequencies are rejected.
+\item \textbf{\textit{The pump light undergoes optical filtering.}} When incident broadband pump light impinges on the cavity at time $\tau_1$, it is optically filtered by the initial cavity transmission spectrum $I_T(\tilde\nu, \tau_1)/I_0(\tilde\nu)$, calculated using Eq.~\ref{eq:IT}.
+The pump pulse drives a corresponding intracavity field with spatially-averaged intensity $I_C(\tilde\nu, \tau_1)/I_0(\tilde\nu)$.
+Regions of the pump spectrum that are resonant with cavity transmission windows experience cavity enhancement, while off-resonant frequencies are rejected.

 \item \textbf{\textit{The intracavity molecules absorb filtered pump light.}} The intracavity molecules absorb pump light at time $\tau_1$ according to the initial cavity absorption spectrum $I_A(\tilde\nu, \tau_1)/I_0(\tilde\nu)$.
-The frequency-dependence of this absorption arises from the spectral overlap of the circulating field, $I_C(\tilde\nu, \tau_1)/I_0(\tilde\nu)$, with the initial intracavity absorption coefficient $\alpha(\tilde\nu, \tau_1)$.
+The frequency-dependence of this absorption arises from the spectral overlap of the circulating field, $I_C(\tilde\nu, \tau_1)/I_0(\tilde\nu)$, with the initial absorption coefficient $\alpha(\tilde\nu, \tau_1)$ of the intracavity molecules.
 These considerations lead to cavity-enhanced absorption of light at the polariton frequencies and reduced (though non-negligible) absorption at the band center $\tilde\nu_0$.
 Note that nonlinear effects like multiphoton absorption or saturation may be amplified by cavity-enhancement of the pump field at resonant frequencies.